smorenburg/drone-shuttles-blog/README.md

 done
 ```

 **Step 3:** Create the storage buckets.
-The storage buckets are for the Terraform state separated per environment and the
+The storage buckets are used for the Terraform state separated per environment and the
 build artifacts.

 ```bash